 This changed my relationship with the girls in my class.
 To me they were like old women after that.
 It really threw me for a loop.

 After high school I wandered through life for a few years, trying to avoid marriage and divorce and all that goes with that.
-I could not afford college and nobody would co-sign for me.
+Having to pay rent and buy my own groceries, I could not afford college and nobody would co-sign for me.
 I worked uptown, got drafted into the army, drove a truck cross-country and so forth until I applied and was accepted by a police department.

 About the second week into the police academy, I was approached by a fellow cadet who got right to inquiring about my sex life.
 I told him I was seeing a girl I had met at the laundromat.
 After that he continually sought me out and greeted me as the laundromat casanova.
 This guy really took an interest in me.
 Really pushy.